 Families of OFWs always wait for the day that their balikbayan box will finally reach their doorsteps.
 These sturdy boxes travel thousands of miles just to put a smile on the faces of OFW families: imported chocolates, canned goods, apparel, and other items bought by overseas workers during their stay there.
 While some people see the balikbayan boxes as manna from heaven, these boxes actually are one of the main culprits why OFWs remain poor.
-This reckless consumerism and tasteless display of wealth will only hurt your budget in the long run, and balikbayan boxes only satiate people’s short-time needs instead of building up something good for the future.
+This reckless consumerism and tasteless display of wealth will only hurt your budget in the long run, and balikbayan boxes only satiate people’s short-time needs instead of building up to something good for the future.

-Certainly, it is hard for OFWs to be away from home for a very long time, and the only time they can enjoy the local sights and sounds is whenever they come back in the country for a very short time.
+Certainly, it is hard for OFWs to be away from home for a very long time, and the only time they can enjoy the local sights and sounds are whenever they come back in the country for a very short time.
 However, some OFWs tend to go overboard and blow their budget on a lot of unnecessary things: nightly parties, weekend getaways, shopping galore, gambling, and so much more–and all these uneconomical activities happen within the OFW’s short stay in the country.
 This whole one-day millionaire attitude exhibited by OFWs whenever they come back is a pitiful waste hard-earned money.
 What could’ve gone to something more profitable or lucrative has simply gone down the drain in their stint back in the country.

-(Check out: Is It Possible For You To Earn One Million Pesos By Doing Small Lifestyle Changes?
+Read: (Is It Possible For You To Earn One Million Pesos By Doing Small Lifestyle Changes?
 You’ll Be Surprised That It Is!)

 So much bling

-There is one dangerous thing whenever an OFW, or anyone for that matter, starts to earn money: the impulsive urge to display their earnings.
+There is one dangerous thing whenever an OFW, or anyone for that matter, start to earn money: the impulsive urge to display their earnings.
 Whether in the form shiny gadgets like smartphones and computers, new cars, house and lot, and other ostentatious display of wealth.
 People who are savvy with their finances would rather put their money in the right place like a savings account or other vehicles of investment.
 However, OFWs who need the approval of others to recognize that they’re in a much better status now often fall into this trap.
 Unfortunately, these things are merely temporary as stuff like cars and gadgets tend to depreciate sharply and assets like homes do not generate money for the family.

 All remittance, no savings